One-Versus-Others Attention: Scalable Multimodal Integration for Biomedical Data: Experiments

 \subsection{Implementation details}

-For the MIMIC dataset, we follow the established train, validation, and test split in \cite{hayat2022medfuse}.
-Similarly, for the TADPOLE task, we use the provided data splits, but add a constraint that repeating patients cannot appear across data splits, as to avoid information leakage.
-In the other datasets, for consistency, we randomly sampled 80\% of the data for the training set and 10\% each for test and validation sets, as there was not an established and publicly accepted split.
-To evaluate our model against other integration techniques, we use the domain-accepted metrics for each task: For MIMIC and eICU, we use area under the receiver operating characteristic (AUROC) and area under Precision-Recall (PR) curve (AUPRC) as established in past works \cite{hayat2022medfuse, sheikhalishahi2020benchmarking}; For TADPOLE we use the multi-class area under the receiver operating curve (mAUC) and the overall balanced classification accuracy (BCA), as established by the competition creators \cite{marinescu2019tadpole}; For TCGA, we use accuracy and F1-score as measures of performance, used in \cite{mohammed2021stacking}.
+For the MIMIC dataset, we follow the established train, validation, and test split in Hayat \textit{et al} \cite{hayat2022medfuse}.
+Similarly, for the TADPOLE task, we use the provided data splits but add a constraint that repeating patients cannot appear across data splits to avoid information leakage.
+In the other datasets, for consistency, we randomly sampled 80\% of the data for the training set and 10\% each for test and validation sets, as there was not an established split.
+To evaluate our model against other integration techniques, we use the domain-accepted metrics for each task: For MIMIC and eICU, we use area under the receiver operating characteristic (AUROC) and area under Precision-Recall (PR) curve (AUPRC) as established in past works \cite{hayat2022medfuse, sheikhalishahi2020benchmarking}; For TADPOLE we use the multi-class area under the receiver operating curve (mAUC) and the overall balanced classification accuracy (BCA), as established by the competition creators \cite{marinescu2019tadpole}.
 For all datasets, we used the number of floating-point operations (FLOPs) as the measure of runtime complexity.
 FLOPs were measured per sample and reported as the difference between concatenation, the simplest integration setting, and multimodal attention ($\Delta$FLOPs).